andhus/dirhash-python/DIRHASH_STANDARD.md

 ### Cyclic Links
 Symbolically linked directories can create cycles in the, otherwise acyclic, graph representing the file tree.
 If not handled properly, this leads to infinite recursion when traversing the file tree (this is e.g. the case for Python's built-in [`os.walk(directory, followlinks=True)`](https://stackoverflow.com/questions/36977259/avoiding-infinite-recursion-with-os-walk/36977580)).
-Moreover, this breaks the recursive definition of the Dirhash Protocol, which offers two alternative solutions for the special case, specified by the option `on_cyclic_link`.
+Moreover, this breaks the recursive definition of the Dirhash Protocol, which offers two alternative solutions for the special case, specified by the option `allow_cyclic_links`.

-#### `on_cyclic_link`: `"raise"`
+#### `allow_cyclic_links: false`
 The the first option is to consider cyclic links an [error condition](#error-conditions) and raise an appropriate exception when detected (preferably before reaching the recursion limit of the language of implementation!).

-#### `on_cyclic_link`: `"hash reference"`
+#### `allow_cyclic_links: true`
 The other option is to replace the dirhash value for the cyclic link with the hash function hexdigest of the relative path from the link to the target.
 The path is normalized according to the unix standard (with a forward slash `/` separating directories) and without a leading or trailing slash.

 Sometimes multiple links form cycles together.
 Without loss of generality, cyclic links are defined as the *first occurrence of a link to a directory that has already been visited on the current branch of recursion*.
 The real path (or inode and device ID) of visited directories, together with the path relative to the Dirhash root, must typically be cached during traversal of the file tree to identify and resolve cyclic links.
 For further details, see these [examples](#cyclic-links-examples).